Back in college I compiled a long list of Physic, Math,

 Cycles per second

-The SI unit of frequency, equal to one cycle per second.
+frequency, equal to one cycle per second.

 hp